 Dolby Atmos takes surround sound to the next level by delivering a true 3D audio experience.
 Think of it as 4K for your ears.
-Available in soundbars, game consoles, TVs, as well as smaller devices like laptops, phones and headphones, Dolby Atmos is becoming a must-have feature for serious movie fans.
+Available in the best soundbars, game consoles, TVs, as well as smaller devices like laptops, phones and headphones, Dolby Atmos is becoming a must-have feature for serious movie fans.

 But how does Dolby Atmos work?
 Where can you buy it?
 And what kind of content supports this technology?
 This FAQ is here to answer all your questions.